MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/fixed-assets.md

 4. Enter the date the asset was placed in service and a depreciation date, or accept the default dates.
 The default dates will be the acquisition date for the asset from the Asset General Information window.

     Don’t change the default depreciation date if you’re not entering depreciation balances for year-to-date or life-to-date depreciation.
 You can enter a depreciation amount for the year only when adding a transaction if the depreciated-to date is in the current fiscal year.

+    > [!NOTE]
-*If you are entering year-to-date and life-to-date depreciation balances, you might need to enter a depreciated-to date to that is equal to or later than the place-in-service date.
-Calculations for depreciation begin on the day after the depreciated-to date.*
+    > If you are entering year-to-date and life-to-date depreciation balances, you might need to enter a depreciated-to date to that is equal to or later than the place-in-service date.
+Calculations for depreciation begin on the day after the depreciated-to date.

 5. You can enter the cost basis amount for the asset.
 The default cost basis entry for each field is the acquisition cost from the Asset General Information window.
 The cost basis in the corporate book is the amount added to the applied value if the information for this asset was entered in Payables Management or Purchase Order Processing.